top of page

 1980s - 1990s: Chahoua Geckos Enter the Reptile Hobby

 Chahoua geckos first arrived in captive collections in the late 1980s and early 1990s.
-It is widely believed that these animals were exclusively from one part of Grand Terre, and as would be expected with a population of animals collected from only one area, they displayed many similar traits: brown or green base color, no white collar and larger eyes.
-At this time, these geckos were referred to only as "chahoua" with no locality distinction provided, which was not uncommon and reflects how many other species first entered the pet trade -- "leopard geckos" come to mind, and they now have many recognized locales after years of field work and identification.
+It is widely believed that these animals were exclusively from one part of Grand Terre, and as would be expected with a population of animals collected from only one area, they displayed many similar traits: brown or green base color, no white collars, and larger eyes sometimes in combination with shorter snouts.
+At this time, these geckos were referred to simply as "chahoua" with no locality distinction provided, which was not uncommon and reflects how many other species first entered the pet trade -- "leopard geckos" come to mind, and they now have many recognized locales after years of field work and identification.
 A large number of these early chahoua went into Tim Tytle's collection and they were raised by him for several years.

-Being a new species entering the pet trade, not much was known about ideal keeping and husbandry practices for chahoua geckos, including diet requirements The animals were primarily fed baby food and believed to be primarily fruigivorous.
+As a new species entering the pet trade, not much was known about ideal keeping and husbandry practices for chahoua geckos, including diet requirements.
+These early chahoua were primarily fed baby food and believed to be primarily fruigivorous.
 As we know now, chahoua rely heavily on insect prey items as well as calcium supplementation for ideal health and while early keepers were learning about the species, neither was provided in adequate volume.
 This resulted in large numbers of the early chahoua in the pet trade displaying underbites.
 I suggest reading another piece I've written about the relationship between chahoua (specifically mainland animals) and underbites here if you are curious.

 Here are some photos of an animal I owned who is representative of most "mainland chahoua" stereotypes: green and brown base color, no white collar or body pattern, large eyes, and an underbite.
 When I purchased this gecko, he was sold to me as mainland as well.